Presenting the first ever St Nicholas Early Education Clay Project

-At the Lochinvar centre, the 1-2-year-old children are currently interested in painting, so educator Lynette is collaborating with the children to make medallions out of clay, to be painted once dry.
+At St Nicholas Early Education Lochinvar, the one and two-year-old children are currently interested in painting, so educator Lynette is collaborating with the children to make medallions out of clay, to be painted once dry.

 “At any opportunity, every child will want to paint,” Lynette says, “so that’s based on their interests.”

 Some of the older children have developed an interest in sea life, so their educators are helping them to make coral sculptures, to be moulded and decorated in whatever way the children choose.